 Even a close call with a large CMV can be an eye-opening experience for any motorist.
 These vehicles are a handful to operate even in the best situations, which makes driving next to one in heavy traffic -- especially at beltway or expressway speeds -- all the more unnerving for the average passenger car driver.
 If one is near a semi tractor-trailer, large box truck or fuel tanker when it experiences a sudden mechanical problem, even the most seasoned motorist can be caught off guard.

 Similarly, even though commercial truck drivers are specially trained to operate these massive vehicles, situations can develop that may exceed the capabilities of even the best, most experienced trucker.
 Mixing a serious control-related issue while driving an 18-wheel tractor-trailer with Maryland's often heavy traffic volume and you can have a recipe for disaster.
-As Baltimore personal injury attorneys, the legal team at Lebowitz & Mzhen, LLC, has the training and skills to assist victims of commercial trucking accidents in recovering damages associated with bodily injury.
+As Baltimore personal injury attorneys, the legal team at Lebowitz & Mzhen Personal Injury Lawyers, has the training and skills to assist victims of commercial trucking accidents in recovering damages associated with bodily injury.

 As drivers ourselves, there is much to be said about maintaining a healthy respect for -- and a safe distance from -- these massive motor vehicles.
 But not all drivers understand the inherent risk of being near a big rig 18-wheeler on the beltway or interstate.
 Not understanding the true destructive potential of these machines is an invitation to possible tragedy.
 Regardless of the type of truck -- be it an 18-wheeled moving van, car hauler, flatbed or gasoline tanker -- when an accident crops up, the occupants in any nearby cars have a very good chance of being sent to the hospital with severe bodily injuries.